If you or a loved one have been hurt at work, then you probably have questions like:

 - Lifelong medical care related to the work injury.

-- Payment of medical care including mileage at $.575 per mile for mileage incurred after July 1, 2015.
+- Payment of medical care including mileage at $.545 per mile for mileage incurred after July 1, 2018.
+(Note: the mileage amount changes every July 1)

 - Cash payments while you recover and cannot work because of your work injury.

-If you work for an Iowa-based company, you may be able to file for Iowa workers' compensation benefits even if you were injured on the job in another state.
-Iowans are beginning to realize that if they have been hurt at work that they should learn how to avoid making mistakes and what they should receive for their work injuries.
+Iowans and injured workers with Iowa claims are beginning to realize that if they have been hurt at work that they should learn how to avoid making mistakes and what they should receive for their work injuries.
 If you or someone you love has been injured, then you should request our Workers' Compensation Injury Book at no cost, risk or obligation.
-Just click on the book now or call 800-707-2552, ext.
-811 (24 Hour Recorded Message).
+Just click on the book now or call 641-792-3595.
 Our Guarantee- We are so confident that our book will help educate you that if you have been hurt at work and do not learn at least one thing, let us know and we will donate $1,000 to your charity of choice.

 - Does the attorney practice Iowa workers' compensation law?
 Look to see where their physical offices are located and make sure that are an Iowa based law firm, not just attorneys using office share space in Iowa.